 Clinical and Community Activities

-Several outpatient clinic programs were developed and operated for varying lengths of time with other RD faculty providing consultation for physicians and counseling for patients.
-Some of those included Obstetrics and Gynecology, Family Practice, Hypertension Research, and 1917 Aids Clinic.
-An ongoing effect by dietitians was the establishment of third party reimbursement for RD’s.
+Other outpatient clinic programs were developed and operated for varying lengths of time.
+Some of those included Obstetrics and Gynecology, Family Practice, Hypertension Research, and the 1917 Aids Clinic.
+RD faculty provided consultation for physicians and counseling for patients.
+An ongoing effort by dietitians was the establishment of third party reimbursement for RD’s.

-A year (1983) long study of nutritional status of overweight children and food service practices at the Institutes for Deaf and Blind in Talledega, Alabama resulted in nutrition education of teachers, students and families taught by graduate students under the direction of division faculty, Carol Craig, Annie Cornwell, Harriet Cloud and later Nedra Wilson.
+A yearlong study (1983)of nutritional status of overweight children and food service practices at the Institutes for Deaf and Blind in Talledega, Alabama in 1980 resulted in nutrition education of teachers, students and families taught by graduate students under the direction of division faculty, Carol Craig, Annie Cornwell, Harriet Cloud and later Nedra Wilson.

 The Nutrition Information Service (NIS) was established in 1984 to provide nutrition education activities for the public and continuing education for professionals in dietetics.
-The NIS was initially developed and operated through the Cancer Center Grant and in later years through a cooperative relationship with Oxmoor House and Cooking Light magazine.
-(A number of faculty served on this editorial board.)
-The NIS was established to provide a nationally available resource for nutrition information through a 1-800 hot –line staffed by dietetic interns, graduate students, dietetic technicians, and trained volunteers.
-Bonnie Richards, MA served as coordinator the first year.
+The NIS was initially developed and operated through the NIH Cancer Center grant and in later years through a cooperative relationship with Oxmoor House and Cooking Light magazine.
+The NIS was established to provide a nationally available resource for nutrition information through a 1-800 hot –line staffed by dietetic interns, graduate students, and trained volunteers.
+Bonnie Richards, MA served as the first coordinator.

 After the first year, the program was coordinated by Nedra Wilson, MS, RD, who developed a strong community education liaison through on-site presentations and weekly appearances on local television.
-The NIS, as well as students and faculty were key participants in UAB community education programs such as Med Wise Health Fair.
+The NIS, as well as students and faculty were key participants in UAB community education programs such as the Med Wise Health Fair and the development of specialized cookbooks in cooperation with Oxmoor House.
+A number of departmental faculty participated in concept, recipe development and testing.
+Books published by Oxmoor House and authored by nutrition faculty included: Delicious Ways to Lower Cholesterol, EatRight, Heart Smart, and Eat Right Lose Weight, 7 Simple Steps.
+Another departmental cookbook initiative was spearheaded by Dr. Sarah Morgan and was developed for persons with arthritis, The Essential Arthritis Cookbook.

-Some of the strengths of this Division and Department were the continued interdisciplinary nature of the initial philosophy, programs, research, and patient care.
-Both medical and dietetic faculty contributed professional leadership at critical periods serving on local, state, and national committees concerning dietetic practice standards; professional review standards; internship and graduate curricula; National Registered Dietitian standards and testing; commission on accreditation, maternal and child health and adolescent nutrition issues, to name a few.
+Some of the strengths of this Division and Department were the continued interdisciplinary nature of the initial philosophy, programs, research and patient care.
+Both medical and dietetic faculty were on the leading edge of research and practice within a dynamic institution.
+They contributed professional leadership at critical periods serving on local, state and national committees concerning dietetic practice standards; professional standards; internship and graduate curricula; National Registered Dietitian standards and testing; Commission on Accreditation Maternal and Child Health and Adolescent medicine; third party reimbursement for dietitians; school lunch and aging programs.

 The Division of Human Nutrition and Dietetics was combined with the Division of Clinical Nutrition in 1997 and became the Division of Clinical Nutrition and Dietetics with Sarah Morgan, MD, RD, as Director.
 In 2008, the Divisions were dissolved and a matrix leadership style of missions was created; shortly thereafter, the Clinical Nutrition title was replaced with Nutrition Sciences in program name and all degrees granted.

-In Fall of 2015, three educational tracks were developed; the clinical track which combines dietetic internship and a MS degree, the research track and the PhD track.
+In the fall of 2015, three educational tracks were developed; the clinical track which combines dietetic internship and a MS degree, the research track and the PhD track.
 Additional tracks are currently under development.

 The Beacon, University Hospital and Hillman Clinics, Vol. 7- Number 11, November 1963